opconWizard/opcon-docs/docs/Files/Database-Information/Failover-Scenarios.md

   Step   Description
   ------ ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  1      Primary and Secondary SMAServMan\'s attempt to synchronize.
+  1      Primary and Secondary SMAServMan's attempt to synchronize.
   2      If synchronization unsuccessful, the Primary SMAServMan continues to attempt synchronization after every number of seconds specified by the TimeOutInSecondsForSync configuration setting.
 The Secondary SMAServMan continues to attempt synchronization after every number of seconds specified by the SecondsBetweenPings configuration setting.
-  3      After every unsuccessful attempt at synchronization, the Primary and Secondary SMAServMan\'s execute the script specified by the SyncInitFailureScript configuration setting on each machine.
+  3      After every unsuccessful attempt at synchronization, the Primary and Secondary SMAServMan's execute the script specified by the SyncInitFailureScript configuration setting on each machine.
 In this example, the scripts write events to the Windows Event Log notifying the administrator that synchronization has failed between the machines.
-  4      After executing the scripts, both SMAServMan\'s restart the process of initializing synchronization.
+  4      After executing the scripts, both SMAServMan's restart the process of initializing synchronization.
 Refer to step 1.

   : Automatic SMAServMan Failover with a Secondary Database:
   Synchronization Failure